jameel-maayah/invisiGAN/README.md

 ## 2. Problem and Motivation

 ### Problem
 In recent years, the incorporation of steganography into generative models has been explored in models like SteganoGAN[3], which embed messages into the input image undetectable to users but able to be decrypted with a trained model.
-However, these models cannot be considered to be truly "self-watermarking" models because the addition of the watermark occurs post-hoc.
+However, these models cannot be considered to be truly "self-watermarking" models because the addition of the watermark occurs *post-hoc*.
 In contrast, our method encodes messages as an integral part of image generation, in a way that the message and image are inseparable.
 ### Motivation
 As AI generated content becomes increasingly indistinguishable from reality, the need for users to be confident in the authenticity of the images they see and share online is increasingly important.
 However, the popularity of these tools derives, fundamentally, from their ability to approximate reality.
 As such, any method of embedding a “watermark” into the output of a generative model must not disrupt the user experience.